 Beautiful wedding photo gallery with social sharing

-All my wedding packages include the full resolution digital copies that you can copy and print, see common questions below for more information.
+All my wedding packages include full-resolution digital copies that you can copy and print, see common questions below for more information.
 You will have a personalized online gallery to share with family and friends to view your pictures.
 Everyone can buy prints directly from the gallery at reasonable costs, or they can download the images and print them anywhere.
 Click here for an example of the client gallery system.
 Don’t forget to check out my blog section for some of my favorite real weddings organized by venue and location.